32+ Upsetting and Interesting Facts About PTSD for 2021

-The public is familiar with post-traumatic stress disorder (PTSD) as battle fatigue or shell shock, because of the war veterans who suffer from it.
-However, PTSD statistics show that this disorder can strike anyone, even children.
+The public is familiar with post-traumatic stress disorder (PTSD) as battle fatigue or shell shock, because of the war veterans that suffer from it.
+However, interesting facts about PTSD show that this disorder can strike anyone on the planet.

 The natural fight-or-flight response is damaged in people who have PTSD.
 Their heightened sense of danger causes them to always feel like they’re in danger, even when they’re safe.
-PTSD can happen to anyone and at any age, and it’s not a sign of weakness or a character flaw.
+What is more, the coronavirus pandemic has added to the facts about post-traumatic stress disorder too.

 If you suspect that you or someone you care about has PTSD, don’t worry.
 PTSD facts show that you’re not alone.
 Millions of people all around the world share your struggle, and there’s no need to be afraid.
-Just take a look at some of the statistics and facts about post-traumatic stress disorder that we have collected.
-They may sound scary, but they’ll show that you’re definitely not the only one with this problem.
+Just take a look at some of the data about post-traumatic stress disorder that we have collected, and about the treatment, too.

 - More than 8 million Americans suffer from PTSD.

 - Over 60% of men experience at least one traumatic event during their lifetime.